The Quran does not simply repeat its prophets. It redistributes them.

 Then when We decreed his death, nothing indicated his death to them except a creature of the earth eating his staff.
 (34:14)

 One surah shows a throne born from reduction.
-The other, a throne still standing while the king is already dead — proof that sovereignty was never theirs.
+The other, a throne still standing while the king is already dead, a sign that sovereignty was not an autonomous possession.

-Four surahs.
-Four functions.
-A cry sent from inside the whale’s darkness.
-A tasbih deposited before the crisis that becomes the key during the crisis.
-Jonah (peace be upon him) proves that the narrowest passage still opens.
+In the passages devoted to Jonah (peace be upon him), inner time reopens from several angles.
+A cry sent from inside the fish’s darkness.
+An already-present tasbih that becomes a reserve of deliverance during the crisis.
+Jonah (peace be upon him) shows that the narrowest passage may still open.

 ﴿فَنَادَىٰ فِي الظُّلُمَاتِ أَن لَّا إِلَٰهَ إِلَّا أَنتَ سُبْحَانَكَ إِنِّي كُنتُ مِنَ الظَّالِمِينَ﴾